How did conflict in the volatile Middle East begin? Will peace eventually prevail? If so, when and how will peace finally come to the Middle East?

 With the breakup of the old empire, a number of new nations were created by Britain and France and approved by the newly formed League of Nations.
 These nations included Iraq, Lebanon, Kuwait, Syria, Transjordan and Turkey.
 Egypt was a British protectorate that became independent in 1922.

-Political conflicts within these nations did not spill over into major international conflicts as has occurred in recent decades.
-These internal conflicts continued off and on up to the beginning of World War II.
-There are still major conflicts among Arab states today, but when we consider the subject of the Middle East conflict, the most serious conflict is the one between Israel and her neighbors.
+Political conflicts within these nations continued off and on up to the beginning of World War II.
+There are still major conflicts among Muslim states today, but when we consider the subject of the Middle East conflict, the most serious conflict is the one between Israel and her neighbors.

 The beginning of the modern nation of Israel